 Around Christchurch a variety of Bus Priority techniques are being used to help improve and enhance our bus service.
 Catching a bus is a more sustainable way to travel and reduces the use of car travel.
 By having these measures in place we can strive towards a efficient, reliable and environmentally friendly bus service.

 bus stop improvements.

-For a more leisurely journey, trams operate over a 2.5km track that runs through central Christchurch.
+For a more leisurely journey, trams operate over a short track that runs through central Christchurch from New Regent Street through Cathedral Junction to Cathedral Square and along Worcester Boulevard.
 Get on and off the tram at any stop and rejoin the tram later.
-This is a great sightseeing option for those wanting to visit some of our heritage buildings using heritage transport.
+This is a great sightseeing option for those wanting to visit some of the Christchurch rebuild in action and our existing heritage buildings using heritage transport.
 For more information visit the Christchurch Tramway website.